marzekan/MASAPT/README.md

 &nbsp;

-**Img 4.** on the other hand, shows the idea how MASAPT was intented to be.
+**Img 4.** on the other hand, shows one possible future implementaion of MASAPT.
 It shows a distributed multi-agent system that uses XMPP to communicate and Docker to run accross many different systems. _Full_ arrows once again show the communication and data flow aspect of the system, showing how agents send and receive their data over a central XMPP server.